launchscout/live_state/README.md

 * https://github.com/launchscout/live_state_comments
 * https://github.com/launchscout/livestate-comments

-This talk from ElixirConf 2022 also covers LiveState in detail:
+[This talk from ElixirConf 2022](https://youtu.be/jLamITBMoVI) also covers LiveState in detail.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/jLamITBMoVI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The code examples from the talk are in the repos below:

 * https://github.com/launchscout/discord_element
 * https://github.com/launchscout/discord-element